 Kim's goal is to develop correctly trained dressage horses regardless of their breed and develop their full potential given the horse's physical and mental capabilities.
 As an instructor, she strives to create independent and successful students in and out of the show ring.
 Kim also enjoys working with hunter/jumper and event riders and riders of all skill levels and ages.

-"The experience of being able to spend so much time working and training in Germany has had a truely profound effect on me.
+"The experience of being able to spend so much time working and training in Germany has had a truly profound effect on me.
 It has changed my whole approach to teaching, training and riding.
 I focus on translating that training in an effective and meaningful way to the American Dressage rider and adapting to the unique needs of each individual horse and rider.